 Kana and colleagues used the Lindamood-Bell reading intervention which teaches children to form images in their minds of concepts as they read — a technique called Visualizing and Verbalizing for Language Comprehension and Thinking.
 The therapy can help develop and improve oral and reading comprehension and builds vocabulary and thinking skills.

 “People with autism are relatively better at visual/spatial processing,” Kana said.
 “The intervention facilitates the use of such strengths to ultimately improve language comprehension.”

-The reading intervention was intensive, with the autistic children receiving one-on-one instruction in a distraction-free setting, 4 hours a day, 5 days a week, for a total of 200 hours.
+The bibliotherapy was intensive, with the autistic children receiving one-on-one instruction in a distraction-free setting, 4 hours a day, 5 days a week, for a total of 200 hours.
 When the research subjects’ brains were scanned with fMRIs at the end of the study and compared to fMRIs before the intervention began, the researchers found increases in brain activation and functional connectivity of two core language areas in the brain were correlated with the amount of improvement in reading comprehension each child with autism experienced.

 The UAB research team concluded their study, while small, supports the use of intensive reading intervention for children with autism to improve learning skills.
 In addition, the use of neuroimaging increases the understanding of how brain plasticity can help children with autism and suggests it could be used to develop additional targeted behavioral interventions for autism spectrum disorder in the future.

 “Some parents think, if their child is 8 or 10 years old when diagnosed, the game is lost,” said Kana.
 “What I stress constantly is the importance of intervention and the magic of intervention, on the brain in general and brain connectivity in particular.”